hyperhq/blog.hyper.sh/blog/source/launch-your-jenkins-server-on-hyper.md

 $ hyper fip associate 162.221.195.48 myjenkins
 ```
 Great!
-Now we should be able to

-Then visit the URL `http://162.221.195.48:8080` of Jenkins server to see if it works.
+Now we should be able to  visit the URL `http://162.221.195.48:8080` of the Jenkins server to see if it works.

 ![](-/images/launch-your-jenkins-server-on-hyper/0.png)

-Great, your Jenkins is ready for use!
+## Conclusion

+In the traditional IT environment, deploying and configuring Jenkins is never an easy task.
+But with Hyper_ cloud and a pre-built Jenkins container image, you can have it up and running within seconds.
+With Hyper_ cloud,  you can easily standup a production ready Jenkins CI/CD pipeline on the Internet, in under a minute!

-## Configure the Jenkins to work with your Github account.
+## (Additional) Configure the Jenkins to work with your Github account

-The magic of Jenkins is it is designed to be work with Github to leverage a full automation CI/CD work-flow.
-This is not a part of work from HyperHQ, but we'd like to share how to achieve that step by step.
+The magic of Jenkins is that it is designed to work with Github and create a full automation CI/CD work-flow.
+We would like to show how to set up Jenkins to work with Github step by step.

 ### Install Jenkins Github plugins
+```
 Install the follow plugins
-```
 GIT plugin
 Git client plugin
 Git Parameter Plug-In